NCALM-UH/pdal-als-tpu/readme.md

 ## Additional Detail and Example Workflows

-The general approach of the algorithm is detailed [here](doc/details.md).
-A detailed white paper with the exact math and assumptions used in the algorithm is forthcoming.
+1. The general approach of the algorithm is reviewed [here](doc/details.md).
+2. A technical document detailing the math and assumptions used in the algorithm in more depth is found [here](doc/technical/ALS_TPU_Technical_Document.pdf).

-A complex example that starts with imperfect tiled LAS point cloud data from a triple channel ALS and works through the process of generating a clean set of LAZ tiles cropped to an area of interest and containing per-point TPU can be found [here](doc/example/example.md).
+3. A complex example that starts with imperfect tiled LAS point cloud data from a triple channel ALS and works through the process of generating a clean set of LAZ tiles cropped to an area of interest and containing per-point TPU can be found [here](doc/example/example.md).
 A simpler example should be created as a first step for new users.

 ## Tests